nathanlem1/Transformer-PyTorch/README.md

 [Link2](https://medium.com/@bavalpreetsinghh/transformer-from-scratch-using-pytorch-28a5d1b2e033) and
 [Link3](https://medium.com/correll-lab/building-clip-from-scratch-68f6e42d35f4).
-The example given in [here](https://pytorch.org/tutorials/beginner/chatbot_tutorial.html) also gives a good ChatBot tutorial though it uses RNN (particularly GRU with attention) unlike ours which aims to demonstrate how to implement Transformer in different ways: from scratch and using built-in PyTorch framework, for ChatBot example.
+The example given in [here](https://pytorch.org/tutorials/beginner/chatbot_tutorial.html) also gives a good ChatBot tutorial though it uses RNN (particularly GRU with attention) unlike ours which aims to demonstrate how to implement Transformer using built-in PyTorch framework, for ChatBot example.